riboviz/riboviz/docs/developer/style-guide.md

 ### Channel names

-Nextflow channel names must be in snake-case i.e., lower case and delimited by underscores, not hyphens.
+Nextflow channel names must be in snake-case i.e., lower-case and delimited by underscores, not hyphens.

 For channels which are file names, ensure that the channel name includes the file type as its last component, delimited by an underscore.